Join the MA Apprenticeship Program at Kaiser Permanente and start a new career!

 How to Apply and Specific Criteria

-Applications are now closed for the 2019 cohort.
-To be considered for this opportunity in 2020, interested individuals must complete an application on Kaiser Permanente's career website (kp.org/careers).
+To be considered for this opportunity in 2021, interested individuals must complete an application on Kaiser Permanente's career website (kp.org/careers).
 Apprentices are guaranteed an MA position upon completion of the program (2-year service commitment required).

-Participants will complete 2,000 hours of on-the-job training over 12–24 months and 288 hours of related supplemental instruction (RSI) with Seattle Colleges.
+Participants will complete 2,000 hours of on-the-job training over 12–24 months and 288 hours of related supplemental instruction (RSI) through Clover Park Technical College.
 Apprentices are guaranteed a MA position upon completion of the program.

 Certification.
 After completing the apprenticeship on-the-job training, apprentices will receive support to take their exam and receive a certificate in Medical Assisting from the National Healthcare Careers (NHA) Association.
 For more information on certification, visit the Association's website.